 Where to buy farro:

-Because ancient grains are gaining popularity and more grocery stores are suppling them for the consumer.
+Because ancient grains are gaining popularity and more grocery stores are supplying them for the consumer.
 First, check the bulk section of your local grocery store.
 You will probably find bins of farro, emmer, einkorn and spelt.
-Other supplier would be:
+Other suppliers would be:

 - Trader Joe’s